 The Roar of the Falls: My Journey with Kaya

-Kaya and I race up the path away from the falls, as it grows softer and softer.
-The sun is hotter here.
-Kaya’s pace is determined, so I am surprised she she stops suddenly in front of me.
+Kaya and I race up the path away from the falls, as the roar behind us grows softer and softer.
+The sun is hotter here, beating down on the back of my neck.
+Kaya’s pace is determined, so I am surprised when she stops suddenly in front of me.
 I ask what’s wrong.
 Kaya stands perfectly still, and quietly whispers it’s a bear.
 She demands that I don’t move a muscle.

 My stomach drops.
+Somewhere close by, I hear the low huff of the animal’s breath.
 How can I hold still when every fiber of my being is telling me to run?